-Habitat: Breeds in open areas including fencerows, grasslands with scattered trees, orchards etc. Winters in edge habitats usually near rivers, lakes, and in the canopy of tropical forests.
+Habitat: Breeds in open areas including fencerows, grasslands with scattered trees, orchards, etc. Winters in edge habitats are usually near rivers, lakes, and in the canopy of tropical forests.

 Diet: Flying insects, fruits especially in winter.

-Nesting and reproduction: Both male and female aggressively defend territories, often returning to former territories in subsequent years.
+Nesting and reproduction: Both males and females aggressively defend territories, often returning to former territories in subsequent years.

 Clutch Size: Usually 3 to 4 eggs, with a range of 2 to 5.

-Incubation: Female incubates the eggs for 14 to 16 days.
+Incubation: The female incubates the eggs for 14 to 16 days.